nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-8.md

 ## Advice and warnings

+- When you earn 25,000g in total, Demetrius will visit The Farm.
+He will give you a choice between mushrooms and fruit bats.
+Choose mushrooms.
+See the [Other Notes](https://github.com/Zamiell/stardew-valley/blob/master/Min-Max_Guide.md#other-notes) section in Zamiell's guide.
 - It is possible, although unlikely, to reach Fishing level 10 today if you are very skilled and lucky.
 If you reach it today, choose the [Angler](https://stardewvalleywiki.com/Fishing#Fishing_Skill) profession.

 ## Instructions